maxschr90/Schroeder-et-al.-2021--How-long-do-pandemics-last-/Code/README.txt

 The functions "Paper_Figures.m" and "Appendix_Figures.m" create the figures used in the main text and the supplementary material.
 The file "Fitted_Models.mat" contains the fitted parameter values for all models.
+All other functions are supplementary functions that are called in the execution of the main functions.

 For inquiries contact: Max Schroeder, email: max.schroder@glasgow.ac.uk